geudde/attic-chest/pages/02.season-1/11.meeting-11/01.impromptu/docs.md

 #### Impromptu on board of a Margate Packet

-Breath softly, gentle Zephyr,
+Breath softly, gentle zephyr,
 And hush’d be ev’ry breeze!
 Be still, ye waves beneath her
-For Delia’s — going to Sneeze!
+For Delia’s — going to sneeze!

 E.B.

 #### The Apotheosis

-Nine Virgins tried to split a Horse
+Nine virgins tried to split a horse
-Where rump and Crapper ceases
+Where rump and crapper ceases
 The weapon slipt with might force
 And broke their wit in pieces

-They vow’d they’d place him ’mongst the Stars
+They vow’d they’d place him ’mongst the stars
 And make a wondrous glitter
-But there no more of the Horse is seen
+But there no more of the horse is seen
 Than you see of an apple fritter!

 1809